Dyalog/ride/docs/protocol.md

 :red_circle: The interpreter used to send displayName-s with '\0'-s in them.
 TODO: make sure this is not the case anymore.

-##Sent from either RIDE, an interpreter, or a process manager
 <a name=Disconnect></a>
 ```json
 ["Disconnect",{"msg":"..."}]
 ```
-Sent to shut down the connection cleanly.
+Sent from any peer to shut down the connection cleanly.

-:red_circle: This is pointless.
+:red_circle: This is pointless -Nick

+#Process manager
+:red_circle: No such beast exists.

 ##Sent from RIDE or an interpreter to a process manager
 <a name=GetAvailableConnections></a>